 - Better than before (You have fewer mistakes, errors, and defects to throw away or rework—money down the drain.)

-- Faster than before (You have a less delay, downtime and inefficiencies that waste time—an unrecoverable resource.)
+- Faster than before (You have a less delay, downtime and inefficiencies that waste time—a costly and unrecoverable resource.)

 - Cheaper than before (Quality and speed reduce cost, making you more competitive and more profitable.)